vitalijr2/ijhttp-tools/readme.md

 ## Usage

-**Important!** Both plugin and autoconfiguration do not contain the HTTP client: you need to install it by yourself then add to `PATH`.
+**Important!** plugin, extension and autoconfiguration do not contain the HTTP client: you need to install it by yourself then add to `PATH`.
 You can also set the full path to the ijhttp via the parameter `executable`.
 The [HTTP Client Demo][demo] has some examples how to download the HTTP client.